Palazzo Pisani a San Stefano

 The Palazzo Pisani a Santo Stefano is a large palace located facing Campo Santo Stefano, in an alley near the facade of the church of San Vidal, in the sestiere of San Marco, in the city of Venice, Italy.
 The palace is owned by the city and now houses the Conservatorio di Musica Benedetto Marcello di Venezia, founded in 1876.

 History

 The prominent Pisani family decided to move to this site from elsewhere in Venice.
 While the initial design of the present layout of the palace is attributed to Jacopo Sansovino, the palace was erected in 1614-15, decades after Sansovino's death.
 The project was commissioned, and likely designed by Alvise Pisani, with the help of the architect Bortolo, known as "il Manopola", who served as proto of San Marco.
 The design was expanded over the succeeding decades, adding another floor.
 In 1751, a small palace with a facade on the Canal Grande was acquired.
-In the early 18th century, the architect Girolamo Frigimelica continued restructuring and expansion, creating towards the Campo one of the most ostentatious private palace facades in the city.
+In the early 18th century, the architect Girolamo Frigimelica Roberti continued restructuring and expansion, creating towards the Campo one of the most ostentatious private palace facades in the city.
 The stone and marble facade once gated a small courtyard towards the street.